stresearch/otw/README.md

 If you use this dataset, we ask that you cite:

-G. Castanon, N. Shnidman, T. Anderson and J. Byrne, Out the Window: A Crowd-Sourced Dataset for Activity Classification in Surveillance Video, [arXiv:1908.10899](https://arxiv.org/abs/1908.10899), 2019
+G. Castanon, N. Shnidman, T. Anderson and J. Byrne, Out the Window: A Crowd-Sourced Dataset for Activity Classification in Security Video, [arXiv:1908.10899](https://arxiv.org/abs/1908.10899), 2019

 ## Contact